 Raw material risk.
 Stryve's profitability depends, among other things, on its ability to anticipate and react to raw material costs, primarily beef.
 The price of beef and other raw materials are subject to many factors beyond Stryve's control, including general economic conditions, inflation, processing labor shortages, cost of feed, demand, natural disasters, weather and other factors that may affect beef supply chain participants.
-Changes in the prices of beef and other raw materials have already negatively affected Stryve's lusions, financial condition and results of pertains, and any continued on further changes could have a material impact on Stryve's business, financial condition and results of operations.
+Changes in the prices of beef and other raw materials have already negatively affected Stryve's results of operations, and any continued or further changes could have a material impact on Stryve's business, financial condition and results of operations.
 Notwithstanding the foregoing, management acknowledges that both foreign and domestic central bank actions as well as geopolitical uncertainty and conflict, such as Russia's invasion of Ukraine, may have unpredictable effects on the Company's exposure to raw material commodity risks.